vectorgrp/XCPlite/docs/TECHNICAL.md

 The instrumentation to create events uses a mutex lock against other simultaneous event creations.

-### Measurement of Function Parameters and Local Variables
+### Measurement of Function Parameters and local Variables

 Measurement of function parameters and local variables has the side effect that the compiler will spill the parameters from registers to stack frame and always keeps local variables on the stack frame.
 This is a side effect of the in scope registration macros, so it will work even with optimization level > -O0.
 There is no undefined behavior caused by compiler optimizations.